|

 off, I had not accurately drawn my hairline when doing the initial head

 cast.
-As a result, the hairline of the wig is off; one sideburn is
+As a result, the hairline of "Valentino 1" is off; one sideburn is

 slightly longer than the other, and because I used a wig block of a slightly